 Remove Paint from Clothing

 Even if I wear an apron!
-The paint misses the apron and lands right on me.
+The paint completely misses the apron and lands right on my clothes.
 Unbelievable!!
 Or worse, I'll drag my sleeve through a paint puddle and then proceed to drag the wet sleeve all over my painting surface and not realize it until I've got a big mess to clean up.

 It's often near impossible to get dried-on paint off your clothes.
 But since you have nothing to lose at this point here are some things that have worked for me.